Read blog

 Whether you’re just beginning to explore AIOps or looking to refine your approach, these are steps that Red Hat followed to success:

-1. Start with a solid foundation: Build a complete map of your infrastructure’s devices, connections, and configurations, and use that as your starting point.
+1. Start with a solid foundation: Build a complete map of your network’s devices, connections, and configurations, and use that as your starting point.

 2. Find your “glue”: Identify tools like IP Fabric that standardize and unify your dataset.

-3. Automate with context: Leverage a deep, contextualized understanding of infrastructure behavior to build towards more proactive, automated workflows.
+3. Automate with context: Leverage a deep, contextualized understanding of network behavior to build towards more proactive, automated workflows.

 Get the full story from Red Hat and IP Fabric by watching our full 40-minute webinar on demand.